 Ominous piercing sword with a winding blade.
 Carried by the noble servants of the Lord of Blood.
 Designed to bore into flesh, causing severe blood loss at the wound.
 The extracted blood trickles gracefully down the length of the blade.

 Location: In the Writheblood Ruins, found in a chest after the boss.

 If you enjoy thrusting weapons, this one might be one of your best choices if you want Bleed thrusting weapons.
-It is not a very fast weapon, but it has some serious kick to it.
-Keep in mind that the developers have released patches for the game so not all these weapons might be super good as they once were.
-This weapon starts with 55 passive Bleed damage and obviously scales with the weapon itself.
+It is not a fast weapon, but it has some serious kick.
+Remember that the developers have released patches for the game, so not all these weapons might be as good as they once were.
+This weapon starts with 55 passive Bleed damage and scales with the weapon itself.

-It is a very good weapon, but the downside is, you can’t get to it right away.
-If you want to do a Bleed build with this weapon, just make sure you have the stats for it when you finally get it later down the line.
+It is a very good weapon, but the downside is you can’t get to it right away.
+If you want to do a Bleed build with this weapon, just make sure you have the stats for it when you finally get it later.

 8. Morgott’s Cursed Sword

 Warped blade of shifting hue used by Morgott, the Omen King.
 The accused blood that Morgott recanted and sealed away reformed into this blade.